shagadellic/SolarData/README.md

 Create conditions based charge automation to top up EV from home solar & battery
 ------------------------------------------------------------------------------------------------------------

-example- start charging the car when there is 'x.x kw' solar and the home battery is at 100% example- stop charging the car when the is '0kw' solar and home battery is at 60%
+example- start charging the car when there is '4 kw' solar and the home battery is at 100%

+example- stop charging the car when the is '0 kw' solar and home battery is at 60%

-Car will automatically charge offpeak anyway and top up if required (normal charge setting for me) 40% of home battery is usually enough for my daily commute
+Car will automatically top up off peak if required (normal charge setting for me) 40% of home battery is usually enough for my daily commute

 ----------------------------------------------------------------------------------------------------------